Last Update 05.09.2018

 A good knife, mixing bowls, tongs, stainless fry pan, large cutting board, silicone spatula, fine mesh sieves, immersion blender, dutch oven and baking sheets.

 If you agree with them, pack all of these items in a large box and label it as a very important box that should be unpacked first in the kitchen after the long-distance move.
 If you have a different opinion on what kitchenware has a higher priority than this, make your own list for it.

 Packing the dishes for the long-distance move requires a lot of dedication if you want not to lose anything on the way.
 Instead of going into detail in this post, you better go to our detailed guide on How to Pack Plates and Glasses for Moving.

 Throw Away Expired Food

 Be careful not to pack food that has expired.
-Always check the expiration date and if there are few days left or the food is expired, don’t pack it for the move - it’s best to bin it.
-Food that can be stored only in the fridge should also be tossed unless you plan to bring and cooler with you.
+Always check the expiration date, and if there are a few days left or the food is expired, don’t pack it for the move - it’s best to bin it.
+Food that has been stored in the freezer should also be tossed unless you plan to bring a cooler with you.
 Usually, this is food such as eggs, fish, frozen food and defrosted meat.

 Use Large Boxes for the Kitchen Appliances

 Before unplugging any kitchen appliance, read the manuals carefully.
-Some modern gadgets cannot be just unplugged instantly as the electronics may get damaged.
-Take your time to safely unplug all kitchen appliances for the long-distance move.
+Some appliances shouldn't be unplugged instantly as the electronics may get damaged.
+Take your time to unplug all kitchen appliances for the long-distance move safely.

 When packing the electronics in the large boxes, use materials such as paper and soft fabrics to fill the gaps in the box.
 This will prevent the items from making contact.